DataCurationNetwork/data-primers/Qualitative Data Curation Primer/qualitative-data-curation-primer.md

 - Analytic transparency requires providing clear guidelines on how the data were analyzed.
 - Production transparency necessitates access to the methods by which particular bodies of cited evidence, arguments, and methods were selected.

-When describing the data, analysis, and project, it is important to have robust description that covers the following:
+When describing the data, analysis, and project, it is important to have robust description that covers the following<sup>2</sup>:

 - Data level transparency descriptive information should include:
     -	 Metadata schema applicable/used in this dataset